 The Vansky receives both UHF and high and low VHF television signals.

-Radio frequency channels are not the normal channels we think of, but are allocations of frequency used by stations for broadcast.
+To explain RF channels, these radio frequency channels are not the normal channels we think of, but are allocations of frequency used by stations for broadcast.

 Assembling the Antenna